• Skip to main content

 Sling TV is the cheapest way to watch CNN without cable at $40 per month.
 Subscribers get 50 hours of Cloud DVR, between 31 to 41 live TV channels and on-demand movies.
 You can sign up for a subscription with no obligations.
 Subscriptions run month to month and you can cancel anytime.

-Note: This article was published on January 19, 2021, and has been updated to reflect new pricing.
+Note: This article was published on January 19, 2021, and has been updated to reflect more streaming plans and the latest pricing.

 For more news on streaming, how-to guides and reviews, head over to the main page of The Cord Cutting Report or follow the CCR on Google News.